 Install the Agent

 Goal: Get a robot connected to Rover Nexus by running one bootstrap command on it.
-That single command installs the agent, writes its configuration, sets up mutual TLS, and enrolls the robot — automatically.
+That single command installs the agent, writes its configuration, sets up mutual TLS, and enrolls the robot, all automatically.

 Before you begin